 They run big, so try a size down if you're worried.

-Two-pair set of 1-size-fits-all grip socks for yoga, pilates, dance, and other activities.
+Two-pair set of 1-size-fits-all grip socks for yoga, pilates, and other activities.
 Cotton material is machine washable.
 The 100% silica grips on the sole are designed to keep you in control during workouts.
 Comfortable and hold up well to repeated washing and drying.